jnwatson/py-lmdb/docs/index.rst

 This violates the CPython API, and it really is a huge hack.
-Since the buffer objects never change, the 2-tuple wrapping those objects for :py:meth:`Cursor.items` need not change either, so a good deal of heap churn can be avoided via the hack.
+Since the buffer objects never change, the 2-tuple wrapping those objects for :py:meth:`Cursor.item` need not change either, so a good deal of heap churn can be avoided via the hack.
 The efficiency benefit of this hack may be negligable at best.